Guide to Birding at Bombay Hook National Wildlife Refuge

 Refuge Headquarters

-As you pass the visitor centers look to your right to see the gourds of a Purple Martin colony that is active during the breeding season.
+As you pass the visitor center look to your right to see the gourds of a Purple Martin colony that is active during the breeding season.

 eBird Hotspot: Bombay Hook NWR--Refuge Headquarters